 \section{Conclusion}

 In this work, we propose the Self-Correcting Discrete Diffusion (SCDD) model that enhances self-correction to enable more effective parallel generation.
 In contrast to post-hoc self-corrective samplers, our approach explicitly learns self-correction during pretraining, leading to improved generalization.
 Compared to GIDD, our forward transition defines clear and explicit state transitions and removes a redundant remasking step, making the model easier to tune and more effective in few-step parallel generation scenarios.
 Empirically, SCDD demonstrates better generation performance and stronger parallel self-correction capability on LM1B and OWT.
-For future work, we are interested in scaling SCDD to billion-parameter architectures to acquire more generalizable self-correction ability, as well as exploring reinforcement learning methods to further enhance self-correction and maximize parallel generation quality.
+For future work, we are interested in scaling up SCDD to acquire more generalizable self-correction ability, as well as exploring reinforcement learning methods to further enhance self-correction ability in reasoning tasks.